2000 Summer Olympics cauldron: Olympic Games

+The 2000 Summer Olympics torch relay which began with a young indigenous Australian woman, Nova Peris ended with another in Cathy Freeman.
 Freeman ascended four flights of stairs carrying the torch before walking across a shallow circular pond to an island in the centre, where she dipped the torch low and swept it around her to ignite a ring of fire.
-The pond concealed a submerged ring-shaped cauldron which slowly rose around Freeman as fire burned around the 150 gas-fed nozzles around the rim.
-The concealed cauldron concept was the brainchild of Ric Birch; he had nursed it since he first took it to engineers and project managers in 1995.
-The submerged cauldron as it appeared on the night was conceived by the cauldron designer, Michael Scott-Mitchell.
-He designed the sequence with Freeman in mind four years earlier but was only informed that she would indeed light the cauldron in the early hours of the day of the Opening Ceremony.
-Freeman stood motionless as the flaming cauldron rose around her, however the cauldron conveyor mechanism tripped an emergency sensor which caused the cauldron to remain in place above Freeman, at the base of the conveyor designed to move the cauldron to the roof of the stadium.
-Freeman stood beneath the flaming cauldron for approximately three minutes, holding a pose of the torch raised above her as the two attendant engineers, Teter Tait and Rob Ironside scrambled to re-start the conveyor.
-The cauldron was successfully restarted and reached its destination at the top of the stadium.
+Scott-Mitchell had designed the sequence with Freeman in mind four years earlier but was only informed that she would indeed light the cauldron in the early hours of the day of the Opening Ceremony.
+As the flaming cauldron rose around Freeman, an emergency sensor stalled the cauldron for about three minutes at the base of the conveyor designed to move it to the roof of the stadium.
+The cauldron was successfully restarted by engineers Teter Tait and Rob Ironside and reached its destination.

-Despite the temporary glitch, the television footage of Cathy Freeman lighting the cauldron was declared "the sporting image of the year" by Sportel, a major international sports television convention held annually in Monaco, which awarded its coveted "Golden Podium" award to the Sydney Olympic Broadcasting Organisation for the cauldron lighting sequence.
+The television footage of Freeman lighting the cauldron was declared "the sporting image of the year" by Sportel, a major international sports television convention held annually in Monaco, which awarded its coveted "Golden Podium" award to the Sydney Olympic Broadcasting Organisation for the cauldron lighting sequence.